Gaotianhong/gaotianhong.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
 My name is Tianhong Gao (高天弘), and I am currently a M.Eng. student at the [Visual Intelligence and Pattern Analysis (VIPA) Lab](https://www.vipazoo.cn) @ Zhejiang University, led by professor [Mingli Song](https://person.zju.edu.cn/msong).
-I received my B.Eng. degree in Computer Science in june 2023 from China University of Geosciences, Wuhan.
+I received my B.Eng. degree in Computer Science in June 2023 from China University of Geosciences, Wuhan.
 In the same year, I was admitted to study for a M.Eng. degree in Zhejiang University without entrance examination.

 My research interests include Computer Vision and Deep Learning.